When Indigenous Women Win

 Cherán’s communal refinery stands a hundred yards away from the nursery, on a slight rise.
 The day I visited a horse grazed near the loading dock.
 Billows of steam carried the scent of pine as Rubén Mondragón blasted hot water out of a high-pressure hose to clean the 25-gallon drums used to transport resin.
 The refining process creates turpentine and rosin, which are then sold to manufacturers of dozens of derivative products.
 Before the uprising, when only 50 men worked to collect pine resin, the refinery processed only about 15 tons a month, says Romero, the refinery manager.
 Now, 600 people are out tapping trees, and he’s processing 15 tons a week.
 “You take care of a pine,” Romero says, “and it will pay you back.”

-Andrew Sullivan has worked as a photographer for The New York Times and The Wall Street Journal.
-He is now based in San Miguel de Allende, Mexico.
+Andrew Sullivan, a Contributing Photographer for Craftsmanship Quarterly, has worked as a photographer for The New York Times and The Wall Street Journal.
+He has been based in San Miguel de Allende, Mexico, and will soon be working out of Barcelona.

 FOR MORE ON EJIDO VERDE: